 This is kind of interesting.
 An the inside of the caseback, there is 4P64, printed in ink.
 This is found on most 1950s Timex watches, as well as some from the 1960s.
 Appears to be a factory code.
 Perhaps it was for their quality control purposes.
 The 64 is clearly meaning 1964.
 As far as the 4P, as much as people have tried to find out if there is any pattern to this, or to suggest which *month* in 1964 the watch was made, it seems to have been nothing of the sort, but more like some factory code that may have indicated a "batch" or maybe a certain factory or assembly process.
 Unless Timex kept obsessive records, I'm sure any meaning to the two codes before the date are long lost.
 This ink is said to be pretty "fragile," in the it might wipe off if you smudge it with your finger, or if watchmaker oil gets on it.

 That's pretty much it.
 Couple more pics above and below.
 1964 mechanical Timex Marlin running well, with some casewear and mild wear to the hands, but otherwise in pretty good condition It's as old as I am!
 Thanks for reading.
-If you want to contact me, try my Twitter, (DMs are open) or contact me through the website or by skipping all that nonsense and emailing me directly here.
+If you want to, contact me through the website or by skipping all that nonsense and emailing me directly here.